ChazBeaver/hypr-dots/README.md

 ## 🔄 Relationship with Appdots

 `hyprdots` and `appdots` are sibling repos.
-They share `~/.dotfiles-env.sh` to advertise their locations to each other's `doctor/packages.sh` scripts, so package drift reports correctly exclude the other repo's declared packages.
+Both write their install path to `~/.dotfiles-env.sh` so each repo's `doctor/packages.sh` can filter out the other's declared packages from drift reports, preventing false positives.

-Both repos use the same `lib/` architecture and shell conventions.
+Both repos share the same `lib/` architecture and shell conventions.
+Appdots handles application configs (Neovim, Zsh, Git, etc.) across Linux and macOS.
+Hyprdots handles Hyprland and Omarchy configs on Linux only.

+---

+## 📜 License

+MIT License